Best online guitar lessons

-In practice, what TrueFire does is it takes individual lessons from their various courses and structures them.
-This way, you don't end up bouncing in between courses.
+In practice, what TrueFire does is it takes individual video lessons from their various courses, and structures them to form the Learning Path.

 The result is very long Learning Path.
 In fact, if a beginner was to start one and follow all of the lessons, it would probably take years to finish.

 For example, I wrote a detailed review of their Blue Learning Path, which you can read here.